Our Services

 Helpful Resources

-Topical capsaicin can alleviate burning foot pain over weeks by depleting Substance P but often intensifies stinging in the first 1 to 2 weeks.
-See below for how to minimize initial discomfort, proper application, and monitoring for side effects.
+Topical capsaicin may ease burning foot pain over several weeks by depleting Substance P, though it commonly intensifies stinging during the first 1–2 weeks of use.
+Below, learn how to minimize initial discomfort, apply it correctly, and monitor for side effects.

-Long term studies report a 30 to 40 percent drop in pain scores, but factors such as open wounds, overuse, and skin sensitivity can worsen burning.
-See below for a full overview of alternatives, safety tips, and when to consult your healthcare provider.
+Long-term studies show a 30–40% reduction in pain scores, but open wounds, overuse, or sensitive skin can worsen burning.
+Below, explore alternatives, safety tips, and signs it's time to consult your healthcare provider.

 Capsaicin cream is a topical treatment derived from chili peppers.
 It's commonly used for nerve pain, arthritis, and muscle aches.
 If you're dealing with burning feet, you may wonder: does capsaicin cream stop burning feet or make it worse?
 This article breaks down how capsaicin cream works, what the research says, and practical tips for using it safely.